Morse matching method for conformal cohomologies: The basics of the algebraic discrete Morse theory

 The calculation of $\dcobound_3([v(n)|v(m)|v(p)]) \in\mathsf A_2(\Lambda, \Lambda)$ by means of Proposition~\ref{HAR} leads to the following formula:

-Indeed, the corresponding fragment of $\Gamma ^{\mathcal M}(\mathsf B_\bullet (\Lambda,\Lambda))$ is stated on Figure~\ref{fig:Fig1}.
-The edges from $\mathcal M$ in the initial graph are drawn dashed, the vertices corresponding to the Anick cells are boxed.
+Indeed, the corresponding segment of $\Gamma ^{\mathcal M}(\mathsf B_\bullet (\Lambda,\Lambda))$ is stated on Figure~\ref{fig:Fig1}.
+The edges from $\mathcal M$ in the initial graph are drawn dashed, the vertices corresponding to the Anick chains are boxed.
 They are critical cells corresponding to $\mathcal M$, but the vertices of the form $[v(0)|v(k)]$ are not critical cells since they lie on the matching edges of the ``smaller level'', see Figure~\ref{fig:Fig2}.
+This is why such vertices are ``dead ends'' of the calculation process, they do not contribute to the expression for~$\dcobound_n$.

 In order to find the value of $\dcobound_n$ on a particular Anick chain we do not need to expand vertices in $(\Lambda/\Bbbk)^{\otimes n}$ that contain two or more components $v(0)$ since neither of them may produce an Anick chain from $(\Lambda/\Bbbk)^{\otimes (n-1)}$.
 The same observation will be used in Section~\ref{Sec4}.